Warehouse Capacity Guide

 Yes, you can outsource warehousing to a 3PL like ShipBob.
-ShipBob not only stores your inventory, but also takes care of the fulfilment and shipping process for all kinds of orders.
-Once you connect your sales channels to ShipBob’s technology, you can ship inventory to one or more of our fulfilment centre locations.
-Once orders are placed, they are automatically routed to the nearest fulfilment centre location to be picked, packed, and shipped.
+ShipBob not only stores your inventory, but also takes care of the fulfillment and shipping process for all kinds of orders.
+Once you connect your sales channels to ShipBob’s technology, you can ship inventory to one or more of our fulfillment center locations.
+Once orders are placed, they are automatically routed to the nearest fulfillment center location to be picked, packed, and shipped.

 How do you measure warehouse capacity?